VERITAS-Observatory/V2DL3/README.md

 ## Aim

 This repository is for the code that will be used to convert VERITAS data into DL3 format.
-Initially it is only being developed for point like irfs
+Initially was developed for point-like IRFs (as included in the joint-Crab paper), with the objective of also allowing full-enclosure IRFs soon.

+The project follows the most recent DL3 format definition from the [open gamma-ray astro data formats repository](https://github.com/open-gamma-ray-astro/gamma-astro-data-formats).

 ---
 # pyV2DL3

-The python package for converting stage5 files to DL3 fits file.
-Other than useful functions that can be called, a commandline tool `st5ToDL3` comes with the package.
+The python package for converting stage5/anasum files to the DL3 FITS format.
+Other than useful functions that can be called, a commandline tool `v2dl3` comes with the package.

 ### Requirements

-1. vegas version >= 2.5.7
-2. pyROOT
+1. pyROOT
-3. click
+2. click
-4. astropy
+3. astropy
-5. numpy
+4. numpy

-6. gammapy
+#### VEGAS

+* vegas version >= 2.5.7

+#### EventDisplay

+* EventDisplay version >= v500

 ### Install pyV2DL3